RINS Volunteers have been continuously monitoring raptor nests in Utah since 2000.

-The year 2014, marks fifteen years of continuous data collection on nesting birds of prey (raptors) utilizing an all-volunteer citizen science effort.
+The year 2011, marks twelve years of continuous data collection on nesting birds of prey (raptors) utilizing an all-volunteer citizen science effort.
 RINS will continue to recruit new volunteers, train and support both new and returning volunteers in their efforts to monitor and record pertinent data on the raptors that nest in Utah.
-In 2013, RINS will continue its work and dedication with helping raptors in Utah through data collection, education, and collaboration with other agencies to improve and develop protocols that provide protection raptors need to ensure vigorous, ongoing populations.
+In 2011, RINS will continue its work and dedication with helping raptors in Utah through data collection, education, and collaboration as RINS will participate with other agencies to improve and develop protocols that provide protection raptors need to ensure vigorous, ongoing populations

 In 2010, RINS volunteers continued monitoring raptor nests throughout the West Desert and Rich County for the Salt Lake and Fillmore BLM field offices.
 In the Fillmore area, both active and historic nests have been visited and data recorded.
 The raptor data has been used to guide decisions on wind farms and ATV races, two popular activities within Fillmore BLM’s management area.
 Much work continued with the partners involved with Utah Legacy Raptor Project, which formed the previous year, where details and procedures were set forth, and a foundation was established for the work that will be performed in 2011.